Annulments Helping You & Your Family Move Forward

 You will have to prove that your marriage should be annulled by court order and have presented enough evidence in court to annul it.
 Under Virginia Code Section 20-89.1, voidable or “annullable” marriages include those that were procured by:

-- Fraud
+• Fraud

-- While under duress
+• While under duress

-- Mental incapacity or incompetency
+• Mental incapacity or incompetency

 As marriage is a legally binding contract, the theory for annulling marriages for these reasons is that it wasn’t “voluntary.”
 Thus, if someone dangled you over a bridge unless you agreed to sign a marriage license, pretended to be someone else, or committed some other fraud, or one of you was not legally able to enter into a binding contract because of an existing condition that made you unable to sign a contract, then your marriage can be annulled with enough proof.

-Proving Fraud in a Marriage
+Proving Fraud in Marriage: Challenges and Considerations

 “Green-card marriages” are also not always voidable, since it is extremely difficult and can be very expensive to prove that a “green-card” marriage was a sham from the outset.
 People married to narcissists, con artists, and people with anti-social tendencies who lied about who they really were may believe they fall into the “fraud” category, but that is rarely the case.
 Just because someone never loved you because he/she lacked the capacity to bond and lacked empathy, does not lead to an annulment.

 The other limited circumstances in which you can annul your marriage include certain situations where a husband or wife has a child out of wedlock, an unknown felony conviction before the marriage, an unknown past life as a prostitute, and some underage marriages.
 One other final category for voidable marriages is when a couple failed to conform to Virginia law for obtaining a valid marriage license and having at least some ceremonial solemnization.
-Again, the circumstances in which this could apply are extremely limited, and you need a very experienced Virginia, family law attorney to help you understand your options.
+Again, the circumstances in which this could apply are extremely limited, and you need a very experienced Virginia family law attorney to help you understand your options.

-Contact a Fairfax Annulment Lawyer Today
+Get Legal Help: Contact a Fairfax Annulment Lawyer Today

 Our team can assist you in providing evidence for annulment, such as proving fraud in a marriage, involuntary entry into a marriage, having a child out of wedlock, unknown felony convictions, or underage marriages.
 We understand the complexities of family law and can provide the legal support you need to navigate the annulment process in Virginia.